The Early Days

 Early 1500s Cottages built opposite St Lawrence the Martyr church.

-1539 Dissolution of the monasteries by Henry VIII brought the lands owned by the Abbey of St Albans under the Crown.
-Henry subsequently sold the Manor of Abbots Langley, along with the mill at Hunton Bridge to one of his most distinguished commanders, the military engineer Sir Richard Lee, who subsequently sold the Manor back to the Crown.
+1539 The dissolution of the monasteries by Henry VIII brought the vast lands owned by the Abbey of St Albans under the Crown.
+Henry subsequently sold the Manor of Abbots Langley, along with the mill at Hunton Bridge, to one of his most distinguished commanders, the military engineer Sir Richard Lee, who subsequently sold the Manor back to the Crown.

 1541 The Manor of Chambersbury (Rectory Manor) was sold by Henry VIII to his embroiderer William Ibgrave.

 1545 The Manor and Estate of Langleybury was granted by Henry VIII to Sir Richard Lee.
 He sold it back to the Crown in 1575, and it remained a crown property until 1616.